FwappyPotato/minecraft-linux-autoclicker/README.md

 # minecraft-linux-autoclicker
-Linux version of Minecraft autoclicker using bash
+Linux version of Minecraft autoclicker using bash that runs in the background allowing you to use other applications

 Source: https://www.reddit.com/r/Minecraft/comments/bu4gka/linux_autoclicker_bash_script_useful_for_afk/